 Best AI Certifications & Courses (2026)

-Note: These are independent programs run by Google, Microsoft, universities, and others.
-We link to each provider directly and do not sell or resell any of them.
-Cost and format reflect each provider's current public details — verify on their site before enrolling.
+These are independent programs run by Google, Microsoft, universities, and others.
+We link to each provider directly and do not sell or resell any of them, so there is no affiliate angle steering the order.
+Cost and format reflect each provider’s current public details, which change, so verify on their site before enrolling.
+See our how we review standards.

 1. 1.
 Google AI Essentials